coderdojo-japan/coderdojo.jp/README.md

 Thanks for their great works to make this app published! :sparkling_heart:

-### About Texts
+### About Texts in Kata

-The texts, such as [Top](https://coderdojo.jp/) and [Kata page](http://coderdojo.jp/kata) are published under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed) license.
+The texts in [Kata page](http://coderdojo.jp/kata) are published under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed) license.
 But the texts do NOT include images, slides, and external websites linked from [coderdojo.jp](https://coderdojo.jp/).
 Please make sure to check their licenses and copyrights if you are interested in.

 ### About Logos and Photos